smart-classic/smart_docs/smart-on-fhir/clients/javascript/index.md

 `date`-type search parameters like `datewritten` allow simple date math like:

 ```
-// Written anytime in the year 2014
+// Written anytime in the year 2014 and still active
 smart.api.MedicationPrescription
   .where
+  .status("active")
   .datewritten("2014")

 // Written between January 2014 and December 2015